 She received a B.A.
 (Economics) from Madras Christian College, M.A.
 (Sociology) from Delhi School of Economics, and M.A.
 (Anthropology) and Ph.D.
 (Comparative Literature) from University of Rochester.
 Prior to her arrival at UT Austin in Fall 2007, she taught at Georgetown University for fourteen years.

 Lalitha currently serves on the editorial boards of Camera Obscura: Feminism, Culture, and Media Studies and Film Quarterly.
 She has served on several film festival juries and is currently on the advisory board of 3rd I Film Festival, San Francisco.
-She recently co-curated the film series Cruel Cinema: New Directions in Tamil Film, which showed at the Berkeley Art Museum and Pacific Film Archive, BAMcinématek, and Northwest Film Forum.
-It closes this October at the Yerba Buena Center for the Arts.
+She recently co-curated the film series Cruel Cinema: New Directions in Tamil Film, which showed at the Berkeley Art Museum and Pacific Film Archive, BAMcinématek, Northwest Film Forum, and Yerba Buena Center for the Arts.